 Well, yet another bad news for Microsoft’s Windows 10 Anniversary Update.
-Recently, we covered a news that mentioned various problems users are facing after installing the Windows 10 Anniversary Update.
-Now, yet another report has come forwards where users have mentioned that their webcams have gone defunct because of Anniversary Update on their machines.
+Recently, we covered news that mentioned various problems users are facing after installing the Windows 10 Anniversary Update.
+Now, yet another report has come forwards where users have mentioned that their webcams have gone defunct because of the Anniversary Update on their machines.
 Several users have posted this issue with their webcams on Microsoft’s forum.

 However, according to the reply from Microsoft’s camera team, this is not a problem.
 In facts, it’s a way to prevent performance issues as some of the Windows apps have direct access to the webcams after the update.